springload/frontend-starter-kit/docs/job-descriptions.md

 Collaborating in a multidisciplinary environment.

+- Ability to communicate front-end development matters clearly to other team members, clients, and partners.
 - Working closely with other disciplines and individuals to produce high-quality responsive sites and applications.
 - Work with the design team to realise projects with a high level of visual refinement.
 - Work with the content team to architect the site structure and identify content management requirements.